 Reimbursement Claims

-All claims for travel (students and faculty advisors) should be mailed to the Region 6 Student Activities Chairman and a copy to the Region 6 Treasurer.
-Once approved by the Chairman, the Region 6 Treasurer will issue payment.
+All claims for travel (students and faculty advisors) should be submitted on the current IEEE Expense Report form and e-mailed to the Area Chair with a copy to the Region 6 Student Activities Chairman and a copy to the Region 6 Treasurer.
+Traditional mail can be used if preferred.
+Once approved by the Area Chair, the Region 6 Treasurer will issue payment.

+All expenses exceeding $25 must have a receipt attached to the expense report to be approved.

 IEEE